Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

 There are two php classes to this module: `DetailsAdmin` and `DetailsAdminPermissions`.
 The first abstract class is the actual module, the second is a helper class,

-### DetailsAdminPermissions.php

-As `DetailsAdmin` is an abstract class, just like ModelAdmin, it can't implement PermissionProvider so someone else needs to do that for them.
-In the case of ModelAdmin that helper is LeftAndMain, in this case `DetailsAdminPermissions` does the work.

-***Note:** DetaisAdmin is an abstract class because it is just a base class: only its extensions should appear in the CMS Menu, not the base class itself!*

 ### DetailsAdmin.php

-This Admin Section base class has the following methods:
+This abstract Admin Section base class has the following methods:

 * **getDetailsEditForm**: builds the editform for the details of the first record of a DataObject.
 When there is no such record, it is created first.
 * **detailsEditForm**: is called when the form is posted.
 Basically refers to `getDetailsEditForm`